clever as a fox, write for the world

 Calvin Coolidge was the first President to make the lighting of the White House Christmas Tree an annual Presidential tradition.

-Around the year 1900, only one in five American family homes featured a Christmas tree.
+According to The Christmas Encyclopedia, around the year 1900, only one in five American family homes featured a Christmas tree.
 By 1930, the practice was universal.

 So maybe there is magic in an evergreen tree.
 At the very least, the tradition has a magical stamina!